UPDATED: JULY 05, 2023 | 3 MIN READ

 Mental health treatment typically doesn’t require a physical exam, so telehealth services for mental health is a flexible model for professionals and patients.
 Per the Telehealth government website, there are three types of telehealth services for mental health:

-Many major health insurance companies, including Blue Cross Blue Shield and Unitedhealthcare, offer coverage for telehealth services.
+Many major health insurance companies, including Blue Cross Blue Shield and UnitedHealthcare, offer coverage for telehealth services.
 The amount of coverage and cost depends on the individual’s plan.
-Check with your healthcare provider to learn more about your plan’s telehealth services and copays.
+Check with your healthcare provider about your plan’s telehealth services and copays.

 Because telehealth services are a cost-effective alternative to face-to-face care, states can choose to cover these services under Medicaid.
 Many states are allowing: